russellw/jsclean/README.md

 ast = jsclean.parse(code)
 ```

-Use Acorn to parse source code into an abstract syntax tree.
-The following Acorn options are used:
+Use Acorn to parse source code into an abstract syntax tree. jsclean uses the following Acorn options:

 ```
 allowImportExportEverywhere: true,